Eligibility Implications for Financial Aid and Veterans Education Benefits

 GPA -- If continuing students do not meet the minimum cumulative GPA required for their scholarship at the end of the Spring and Summer semesters, we may use the Fall 2019 GPA to review for continuing eligibility.

-Typically GPA's are reviewed at the end of the Spring semester for institutional scholarship, but the GPA requirement has been waived from this semester, and will instead be checked at the end of the Fall 2020 semester.
+Typically GPA's are reviewed at the end of the Spring semester for institutional scholarship, but the GPA requirement was waived from the Spring 2020, and was checked at the end of the Fall 2020 semester.
 This includes Presidential, Dean's, Achievement, Advancement, Howell C. Smith, Kimbrough, Luther Tippit, and Honors.

 Guidance is pending.
 We will update when we have the details.

 Veterans Education Benefits

 Pass/Fail Grade Options -- On May 14, 2020, we received a decision VA will treat the XF grade as non-punitive for the Spring 2020 semester.
 This means VA views XF the same as a withdrawal from the course.

 VA Vocational Rehabilitation and Employment (VR & E)

 Pass/Fail Grade Options -- Students receiving VR & E must contact their counselor for guidance.